Slot hiring vs bar hiring

 A major advantage of being in bar mode is that it enables you to hire all the time.
 You can apply that bar to anyone who shows up and evaluate them against it — whether it’s through referrals, networks, side conversations between open rounds, or random messages.

 This is very useful, but there’s a cost: it leaves you with a decision point that’s often quite tricky to make — when should you investigate a given person?
 That’s essentially a value-of-information question, and it’s quite tricky.
-In a future post I’ll describe a few moves which help me make progress rapidly.
+I describe a few moves which help me make progress rapidly here.

 I’m still pretty sure I’m messing up the ontology somewhere.
 Every time I look at it my view shifts somewhat.
 If you figure out a clean overview, do let me know!